Carolyn Cannuscio: Research and career

 In 2007, Cannuscio joined the faculty at the University of Pennsylvania.
 Based at the Perelman School of Medicine, Cannuscio has continued to work on epidemiology and health disparities.
 She has concentrated her efforts on the health of people in Philadelphia, which is the poorest of the largest cities in United States.
 In an attempt to improve public health, Cannuscio has worked with the Free Library of Philadelphia and the Mural Arts Program.

 Cannuscio has been part of several projects to improve the evidence-base relating to national public health challenges, including the opioid epidemic, food insecurity and food allergies.
 She was made Director of Research at the Center for Public Health Initiatives in 2016.
 She also serves as a member of the Penn Institute for Urban Research.

 Cannuscio provided expert commentary to the public throughout the COVID-19 pandemic.
 Cannuscio investigated how people in the United States felt about sharing health data for controlling the spread of COVID-19 (i.e. contact tracing apps).
 She showed that white conservatives were less likely than liberals or racial minorities to support digital data usage for COVID-19 monitoring.
 During 2021, Cannuscio studied effective strategies to improve COVID-19 vaccine uptake.
 By the summer, vaccine supply was exceeding demand, and less than half of Americans had received one dose of the COVID-19 vaccine.
-She argued that whilst incentives such as cash or free food/drinks may provide a short-term bump, alternate strategies were essential to increase population immunity.
-These approaches had to address safety concerns (for example, those of pregnant women) and systemic racism within the medical community.
-She believed that organizations must mandate vaccines for their employees, that activities that involve close contact should only involve vaccinated people (for example, entry to restaurants, gyms) and that health insurance premiums should be increased for people who are unvaccinated.
+She argued that whilst incentives such as cash may provide a short-term bump, alternate strategies would be more likely to increase population uptake of the vaccine.
+Alternate strategies could include vaccine mandates for employees or for entry to large gatherings, as well as higher health insurance premiums for unvaccinated people.
 She believed that the pandemic heightened health anxiety and caused people to experience "anticipatory regret," the fear that you may cause harm to others by infecting them with COVID-19.

 Cannuscio recommended people wear N95 respirator masks if they had to socialize, but to stay home if possible.